 DRUG INTERACTIONS: The effects of some drugs can change if you take other drugs or herbal products at the same time.
 This can increase your risk for serious side effects or may cause your medications not to work correctly.
 These drug interactions are possible, but do not always occur.
 Your doctor or pharmacist can often prevent or manage interactions by changing how you use your medications or by close monitoring.To help your doctor and pharmacist give you the best care, be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products) before starting treatment with this product.
 While using this product, do not start, stop, or change the dosage of any other medicines you are using without your doctor's approval.Other medications that may affect hearing may increase the risk of hearing loss if taken with tobramycin.
-Some affected drugs include: amikacin, gentamicin, mannitol, "water pills"/diuretics such as furosemide, among others.This document does not contain all possible drug interactions.
+Some affected drugs include: amikacin, gentamicin, mannitol, among others.This document does not contain all possible drug interactions.
 Keep a list of all the products you use.
 Share this list with your doctor and pharmacist to lessen your risk for serious medication problems.

 OVERDOSE: Overdose is unlikely with tobramycin that is inhaled or swallowed.
 However, if overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 NOTES: Do not share this medication with others.Laboratory and/or medical tests (such as breathing tests, hearing tests) may be performed periodically to monitor your progress or check for side effects.
 Consult your doctor for more details.